jpcsupplies/Lobby/README.txt

 Other Configuration options
 ****************************
-The /Ledit command has additional options a server admin can change although many are still placeholders and will be ignored:
+The /Ledit command has additional options a server admin can change although many are still placeholders and will be ignored, and may or may not be particularly
+reliable:

 [AllowDestinationLCD] true / false
 Should Destination LCDs be allowed to work.
 Default true.
 Configures if players on servers can create their own destination LCDs If this is set to false all [destination] LCDs will be ignored.

+[AllowAdminDestinationLCD] true / false
+Default true.
+If you set AllowDestinationLCD to false but set this option to true then if a server admin creates a [destination] LCD the destination will still be offered to players as long as the LCD is owned/created by a server Admin user.

 [AllowStationPopupLCD] true /false
 Should station/ship popup greeting LCDs be allowed?
 Default true.
 Configures if "[station] popup" will work or not. false means they are ignored.

+[AllowStationPopupLCD] true /false
+Default true.
+If you set AllowStationPopupLCD to false but set this option to true, then if a server admin creates a [station] popup #  LCD, then the popup will still appear as long as the LCD is owned/created by a server Admin.

 [NetworkName]
 Currently a placeholder for future features.
+Not Implemented.
 This is the optional name of your shared universe.
 Example: You have three different servers which are connected using interstellar boundries or departure LCD's.
 To share things all three servers would need to be the same Network.